Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 A slot can have multiple bubbles within so every bubble of the same sequence must share the same `Slot:` value.
 Having only 1 bubbles slot (that will be labelled as **0**) will logically cut the random process and the bubbles sequence will always play when active one is triggered.
 !!! warning
-    ⮚ All bubbles inside a same slot must be listed together in a row, one after another before listing the next slot bubbles.
+    ⮚ All bubbles inside a same slot must be listed together in a row, one after another before listing the next slot bubbles.<BR>
-    ⮚ Only bubbles listed in a row under the same slot will display. ie. if you define Slot 0, first bubble, then Slot 1 first bubble and only then Slot 0, second bubble, this last one will not show up when Slot 0 will be randomly selected.
+    ⮚ Only bubbles listed in a row under the same slot will display.<BR>
+    ie. if you define Slot 0, first bubble, then Slot 1 first bubble and only then Slot 0, second bubble, this last one will not show up when Slot 0 will be randomly selected.

 ![14-Slot_order](14-Bubble_Slot_order.png)